AleksandarDzudzevic/TutoringWebApp/README.md

 >[ I often struggled with not having a place to find the right tutor/I usually just got their phone number as a contact]
 2) The tutoring platform will contain useful filter options such as search by tutor name and country and for posts subject, word search, and price range.
 >[I also struggled with finding ones that lived close to me, and as I usually just got their phone number as a contact, I wasn't aware of who they were and how much they charged]
-3) The tutoring platform will allow tutor accounts to upload multiple tutoring posts for different subjects and topics that they offer to teach, all on one account.
+3) The tutoring platform will allow tutor accounts to upload  and delete multiple tutoring posts for different subjects and topics that they offer to teach, all on one account.
 >[in the past he tried using online selling platforms such as eBay or Craigslist to post his advertisement for tutoring services, but was unsuccessful]
 4) The tutoring platform will have a grading system for tutors where students can rate their experience with the tutor and leaderboards to show tutors with the best average grades.
 > Students who wanted to find him couldn't due to many other tutors teaching the same subject/ (Tutors) usually turned out to be better at selling their services than actually teaching